 Pediatric and hereditary cancers: Early detection can help families plan for potential health challenges

-Orchid carrier screening uses a simple saliva test from both partners to check for genetic mutations that could be passed to their child.
+As for Orchid carrier screening, the company uses a saliva test from both partners to check for genetic mutations that could be passed to their child.
 It analyzes genetic risks for chronic conditions, such as:

 Mental health conditions: Bipolar disorder, schizophrenia